 - Does my Medicaid plan cover inpatient drug rehab?
 If so, what length of stay is covered?

-- Does my Medicaid plan cover detox?
+- Does my Medicaid plan cover drug and alcohol detox?
 If so, is medication also covered?

 - Does my plan cover medication-assisted treatment or medication maintenance?

 - For continued care, does my Medicaid plan cover outpatient services?
 Which types?